-To assist in the evaluation of cumulative impacts associated with hatchery propagated and pen-reared fish on the native white seabass population, the permittees are required by Special Condition 6 to tag all reared fish prior to release and to comply with the release plan prepared by the Joint Panel, which may require transporting the pen-reared white seabass to another location for release.
-Special Condition 7 requires the permittees to maintain accurate records of the rearing facility's operational practices and the release of fish.
-Additionally, Special Condition 4 requires the permittees to prevent the premature release of untagged fish and to report any accidental release of untagged fish to the Executive Director.
+To assist in the evaluation of cumulative impacts associated with hatchery propagated and cagereared fish on the native white seabass population, the permittee is required by Special Condition 6 to tag all fish prior to release and to comply with the release plan prepared by the Joint Panel, which may require transporting the cage-reared white seabass to another location for release.
+Special Condition 7 requires the permittee to maintain accurate records of the rearing facility's operational practices and the release of fish.
+Additionally, Special Condition 4 requires the permittee to prevent the premature release of untagged fish and to report any accidental release of untagged fish to the Executive Director.
 The tagging and record keeping requirement will also ensure the integrity of CDFG's future evaluation of the OREHP, and allow for an assessment of whether the release of hatchery propagates are adversely affecting the genetic diversity of the white seabass population.